 Start by Discarding

-The secret to success is to “tidy in one shot, as quickly and completely as possible, and to start by discarding.”
+The secret is to “tidy in one shot, as quickly and completely as possible, and to start by discarding.”

 Do not even think of putting your things away until you have finished the process of discarding.
 Failure to follow this order is one reason many people never make permanent progress.
 In the middle of discarding, they start thinking about where to put things.
 As soon as they think, “I wonder if it will fit in this drawer,” the work of discarding comes to a halt.
 You can think about where to put things when you’ve finished getting rid of everything you don’t need.